Blaisorblade/pdbp.github.io/index.md

 Programs are defined in `class`es that are declared to *implicitly* have the programming capabilities declared in `trait Program[>-->[- _, + _]]`.
 Those capabilities are made available using `import implicitly._` (many programming capabilities come with an operator equivalent that can be made avaialble by `import` as well).

-Programming with `PDBP` is a lot about implicitly passing around programming capabilities and programming operator that may come with them.
+Programming with `PDBP` is a lot about implicitly passing around programming capabilities and programming operators that may come with them.

 #### **Semantics of programs**